YJonmo/PhysicsSummer/Readme.md

 # Physics Summer Work

 Code for the Raspberry Pi.
-This includes an adaptation of the DAQT7_Objective library for Raspberry Pi, as well as a library for the camera module.
+This includes an adaptation of the DAQT7_Objective library for Raspberry Pi, as well as libraries for the camera module.

 ## Raspberry Pi Camera Installation